 Mountain ranges make up a large part of India’s land area.
-There are the Himalayas in the north, the Western Ghats on the west coast, the Eastern Ghats on the east coast, and a bunch of local mountain ranges.
+There are the Himalayas in the north, the Western Ghats near the west coast, the Eastern Ghats near the east coast, and a bunch of local mountain ranges.
 This article discusses the major mountain ranges in India.
 The post will be long and informative.

 10 major mountain ranges in India